-- NR 160.07 Cluster projects.
+NR 160.07 Cluster projects.
 (1) Where several projects are proposed to be associated with a common project and are not separable in their analysis, design, construction and management, the department may consider them as a cluster project.

-In making its determination, the department will consider technological and economic feasibility, as well as environmental and institutional considerations.
-Sanitary sewer collection systems will not be considered as part of a cluster project. - (2) Cluster projects will be assigned the priority value of the highest individual project, adjusted to include the sum of population equivalents which contribute to the common project. - (3) For determination of (step 1) facilities planning priorities, a formal resolution of intent to discharge to a single regional waste treatment plant by the governing bodies of the participating municipalities will be required prior to construction of such a project.
+- (2) In making its determination, the department shall: - (a) Cluster a project with the priority value of a treatment plant project under s.
+NR 160.03 (6) (a) or (b) only if: - 1.
+The project significantly affects the treatment plant design and operation; and - 2.
+The projects which the project sponsor seeks to cluster are in substantial compliance with the requirements of either a Wisconsin pollutant discharge elimination system permit compliance schedule or a court approved compliance schedule under ch.
+147, Stats. - (b) Not consider sanitary sewer collection systems as a part of a cluster project. - (c) Cluster factor scores either upward or downward to those of the highest scoring project to correct failure of a treatment plant to achieve final effluent limits, other violations of WPDES permit conditions, or documented health hazards. - (d) Adjust the population score to include the sum of the population equivalents which contribute to the common project. - (3) For determination of (step 1) facilities planning priorities, a formal resolution of intent to discharge to a single regional waste treatment plant by the governing bodies of the participating municipalities will be required.
 For consideration of (step 2) plans and specifications grants and (step 3) construction grants, a contract committing the participating municipalities to cooperative wastewater treatment will be required.
 When a statement of intent or a contract to effect regional treatment is submitted for each municipality together with a single priority evaluation review form, a cluster priority will be considered.